AdyGCode/SaaS-FED-Notes/session-05/S05-Exercises-and-Journal-Entry.md

 In the table, we need to change some links.

-- Change the show link to pass the user id to the show page as part of the URL: `user_id=x` where x is the actual user's id.
+- Change the show link to pass the user id to the show page as part of the URL: `?user_id=x` where x is the actual user's id.
 - Repeat for the edit link.
 - Repeat for the delete link.

-**Note:**  This is NOT best practice, but provides us with a base to work from.
+> **Note:**  This is NOT best practice, but provides us with a base to work from.

 ### Exercise 23